billstclair/elm-chat-server/README.md

 There are tests for message encoding and decoding.
 See the README in the [`tests`](tests/) directory for instructions for running them.

 There's a live client, pointing at a live server, at [xossbow.com/chat](https://xossbow.com/chat/).

-There are notes on the code in the README file in the [src](src/) directory.